chocolatey/choco-wiki/How-To-Apply-Branding-To-Chocolatey-GUI.md

 # Branding in action

-The below gif shows the default opening of the Chocolatey GUI application when there is no branding applied.
+The below GIF shows the default opening of the Chocolatey GUI application when there is no branding applied.

 ![Chocolatey GUI in action](images/gui/in-action.gif)

-In this gif, we see branding being applied to the Chocolatey GUI application.
+In this GIF, we see branding being applied to the Chocolatey GUI application.

 ![Chocolatey GUI in action with branding](images/gui/in-action-with-branding.gif)

-Notice that the splash screen image has been replaced, as well as the logo at the top left of the application, as well as the icon in the taskbar.
+Notice that the splash screen image has been replaced, as well as the logo at the top left of the application, and the icon in the taskbar.

 # Deploying Branding